elsayedzahran/SQL-DataBase-Fundamentals/README.md

 Relationships define how different tables in the database are related to each other.
 These relationships are established through foreign keys. foreign key is a column or a set of columns in a table that establishes a relationship with the primary key of another table.
 ### Types of Relations
-One-to-One Relationship: each record in one table is related to at most one record in another table, it's used to split a table with many columns into two separate tables ex: Employee and EmployeeProfile
+One-to-One Relationship: each record in one table is related to at most one record in another table, it's used to split a table with many columns into two separate tables ex: Employee and EmployeeProfile.
 ![image](https://github.com/elsayedzahran/SQL-DataBase-Fundamentals/assets/68614758/04b56e1b-5388-4b05-9557-b339dab5a14d)